A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Bolometric luminosity

 The fact that the data points trace a curved path in these diagrams show that the SEDs (that of Mkn~590, the population average, or both) are not constant as a function of luminosity.
 This comparison emphasizes that dramatically variable AGN, like Mkn 590, do not behave quite like population-typical Type-1 AGN and therefore it is important to measure $L_{\rm bol}$ directly from the observed data when available.
 This adds additional support to our choice of adopting the $L_{\rm bol}$ value measured directly on the \textit{Swift} SED for our analysis.

 It is important to emphasize that the bolometric correction relations of \citep{lusso2010A&A...512A..34L} and \citep{Duras2020A&A...636A..73D} are carefully calibrated using large samples of X-ray selected, persistently bright AGN.
 While based on a statistically large database of high-quality, carefully selected data the method caries two characteristic traits to be aware of.
-Firstly, the nature of determining an average bolometric correction factor (eqn.~\ref{eq:duras}) or a prescription based on a fit to data with object-to-object scatter (eqn.~\ref{eq:lusso} ) inherently assumes that the intrinsic SED of the object is very similar to that of the population average.
+Firstly, the nature of determining an average bolometric correction factor (eqn.~\ref{eq:duras}) or a prescription based on a fit to data with object-to-object scatter (eqn.~\ref{eq:lusso}) inherently assumes that the intrinsic SED of the object is very similar to that of the population average.
 Secondly, the population average SED and prescription will depend on the sample selection.
 The methods by \citep{lusso2010A&A...512A..34L} and \citep{Duras2020A&A...636A..73D} are based on X-ray bright, commonly observed Type 1 AGN that are generally not highly variable, as observed for CLAGN.

 In contrast, as demonstrated in this work, Mkn~590 likely has a non-standard SED (Fig.~\ref{fig:compare}) and, on top, Mkn~590 has undergone dramatic changes in both X-ray and optical/UV luminosity, reflecting substantial restructuring of its inner accretion flow.
 These transitions can potentially alter the thermal balance between disk and corona emission on timescales much shorter than the averaging timescales used in population studies \citep{mcleod2016MNRAS.457..389M,2018Ross}.
 Consequently, bolometric corrections derived from narrow band luminosities may not accurately capture the instantaneous accretion power of a source undergoing rapid state changes.

 Furthermore, recent variability studies further show that CLAGNs exhibit flux evolution patterns that are distinct from typical Seyfert 1/2 AGN \citep{rambaugh2018ApJ...854..160R,wang2025arXiv251110217W}, reinforcing the need for source specific estimates of $L_{\rm bol}$.
 They provide a more physically representative estimate of the $L_{\rm bol}$ for CLAGNs, where disk-corona coupling evolves dynamically and cannot be reliably captured by static bolometric correction factors.

 In conclusion, for the reasons outlined above, we compute $L_{\rm bol}$ by directly integrating the intrinsic broadband SED for each simultaneous {\it Swift}-XRT and UVOT measurements, and use it for all scientific interpretations in this work.